po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/04-Day/04-Day-LessonPlan.md

   3. Rename the `.env.example` file to `.env`.

   4. To make API requests, we need to use Axios and Bootstrap.
-Make sure they are installed by running `npm i axios bootstrap`.
+Make sure they are installed by running `npm install axios bootstrap`.

   5. This project uses Bootstrap, so don't forget to import it inside `index.js`: